 ITER Director-General Osamu Motojima thanking the STAC Chairman Professor Wan Yuanxi for his much appreciated leadership.

 These are certainly not easy tasks, but we have obliged ourselves to look into every possibility.
 We are turning over every stone to find viable solutions to reduce the cost of ITER without jeopardizing the scientific goal of this endeavour.
 As I reported before, over the past months we have put in place several initiatives to identify and pursue ways and methods to contain and reduce the costs of the project.
-The Task Force and the dedicated Working Group have proposed a list of possible means of how to achieve that goal - both in the short and in the long term perspectives.
+The task force and the dedicated working group have proposed a list of possible means of how to achieve that goal—both in the short- and in the long-term perspectives.

 The technical and scientific implications of these possible measures were discussed by the STAC.
-Among the twenty-two measures we asked the experts to look into are: a different approach to the cold testing of ITER's magnets; alternative methods for controlling ELMs; and a new evaluation of the required diagnostics for ITER.
+Among the 22 measures we asked the experts to look into are: a different approach to the cold testing of ITER's magnets; alternative methods for controlling edge localized modes (ELMs); and a new evaluation of the required diagnostics for ITER.
 All these measures have substantial cost saving potential.
 As for the ELM coils, we have to be aware that they are not part of the Baseline and only a successful cost containment exercise will make them possible to realize.
 The centralization of the global cable procurement and CODAC would further decrease the costs, an issue that we will surely investigate.
 The detailed recommendations given by STAC are now to be approved by the Council, together with the recommendations given by MAC.

 The discussion with the MAC, by nature, focused more on the managerial implications that the proposed cost reduction efforts will have on the project.
 The reorganization of the structure of the ITER Organization will not only reshape its focus, but it will also require some re-planning work to align the new structure with the Baseline.